Project-OpenBytes/portex/docs/source/schema/complex_types/array.rst

       -  `-`
       -  Represent the type parameter of the items in the array.

+   -  -  ``length``
+      -  JSON integer
+      -  False
+      -  null
+      -  |  Represent the length of the array,
+         |  used to define an array with a fixed length.

 **Examples**:

 #. a natural number array with unlimited length: